bbauska/UC-Davis-Inter-jQuery/README.md

 that we can get ready to roll the dice and see how that works.
 Let&apos;s test it.
-If we come over here and refresh the page, randomly picked the first player, roll the dice for player two, I get a button, when I click it says, \"Roll the dice.\" If I click, do I want to quit, it will go back and I could start again.
+If we come over here and refresh the page, randomly picked the first player, roll the dice for player two, I get a button, when I click it says, &quot;Roll the dice.&quot; If I click, do I want to quit, it will go back and I could start again.
 At this point, just rolling the dice will just keep giving me more of these, but that&apos;s working perfectly.
 We&apos;re rolling the dice, we&apos;ve set up our turn and we&apos;re ready to roll the